 The argument has been made by Democrats for years, with Republicans supporting the decision because a large portion of their financing comes from corporations.
 Now that Senator McCain has come out against the decision, he has joined into a Democratic ideal which may create problems with support in his party.
 He has taken on the GOP before, but this is one of the boldest claims he has made.

 For the past several years there was always speculation that Senator Thad Cochran of Mississippi had been romantically involved with a member of his staff.
 But was never confirmed and was usually kept quiet by the Mississippi Republican Party.
 Alexei Beltyukov has learned that, even as there was a blogger trying to break the story during the last election the Cochran camp remained adamant there was no truth to the rumors and that Cochran had remained faithfully devoted to his wife who had spent the last 13 years of her life in a nursing home suffering from dementia.
 Well when Rose passed away last December most were under the impression the scandal died with her.
-Unfortunately, the rumors carried more weight than was previously believed.

 This is because Thad Cochran married his longtime assistant Kay Webber in a private ceremony held in Gulfport, Mississippi this past Saturday.
 Never mind the ethical complications of their boss / employee relationship that apparently has been taking place for quite some time.
 At least that is what people believe why else would they be married only a few short months after his wife’s death.
 But the fact that he used this story to falsely implicate his last opponent in the actions of the blogger and acted so appalled by the accusations against him speak to just who he is a person and the representative of Mississippi.
-Let alone the Republican Party which tries to play the moral high card at any given chance to do so.

 The old order of the rich getting richer at the expense of the poor will soon end according to Vermont Senator Bernie Sanders.
 Namely, the feisty sage is vowing to stop Wall Street in their unbridled greed that has them pocketing virtually every dollar of new revenue generated in the nation.
 Certainly, voters will need to agree with his characterization of events and lay the blame for stagnant wages entirely on investment banks, corporate greed, and free trade while exonerating progressive policies of any role.